 Given the findings of this study, it really does not take a vigorous exercise routine to simply maintain one’s health or make progress toward individual weight loss/health goals during the holiday season.
 Some families also enjoy holiday rituals, like playing a game of football or basketball, which are also great ways to get that post-meal blood glucose under control.

 For those of us who do not live near a beach or have sunny weather year-round, walking outside may not be ideal given the temperature around this time of year.
 No worries!
 We have put together several examples of exercises that you can do with or without exercise equipment for any fitness level.
 Start off by checking out our Body Toning Series.
 If those exercise options do not seem enjoyable enough, check out this link to 9 Fun Workout Games to Make Your Fitness Routine More Enjoyable.
-These are great activities for whole family!
+These are great activities for the whole family!

 In closing, the holidays are a time to enjoy the company of loved ones and all the memorable traditions.
 It should stay that way!
 The common misconception is that most people will gain “10-15 pounds during the holidays”.
 Although this can be true for some people, remember that the average person gains less than 5 lbs during the holiday season.
-Not to mention, most of that weight gained can be attributed to short-term water retention.
+Not to mention, most of that weight gain can be attributed to short-term water retention.
 So don’t sweat any holiday weight gain!
 By simply implementing the post-meal activity strategies listed above, we can enjoy the holidays by keeping the progress we’ve made throughout the year while also having a great time.
 Happy holidays!